 What happens is that the cylinder and spark plug is still hot enough to ignite any fuel that is still present, even after the ignition is turned off.

-This may happen on carbureted ATVs as there is no effective way to turn off the mechanical fuel pump and carb.
+This may happen on carbureted ATVs as there is no practical way to turn off the mechanical fuel pump and carb.

-This problem may be caused by the timing being off, the bike running too lean, or not using the right spark plug.
+This problem may be caused by the timing being off, the bike running too lean, or not using the correct spark plug.

-- Replace the spark plug to the correct spec.
+- Replace the spark plug with the correct spec.

 - Make sure the carburetor is set according to manufacturer specs.

-- Lookup a timing diagram for your specific model, pull the magneto and make sure all the timing marks line up properly.
+- Look up a timing diagram for your specific model, pull the magneto, and make sure all the timing marks line up correctly.
 Setting the timing is a job best left to a professional if you are below average mechanically inclined.